cse-sim/cse/doc/src/docs/input-data/terminal.md

 Supply air to return plenum heat loss as a fraction of supply air to return air temperature difference.
 Not allowed if return is ducted (no plenum).

-*NOT IMPLEMENTED as of July 1992 -- Plenums are unimplemented.*
+*NOT IMPLEMENTED -- plenum returns are unimplemented, so the return is always considered ducted; giving this member produces an error.*

 {{
   member_table({